veenboy1/tndpTranslate/README.md

 This software wil require you to first define a transportation network with demand specified between every nodal pair.
 This will be in the form of a `Situation` object.
 To successfully create one, you must have a NetworkX `DiGraph` object that represents nodes and links in the network along with a gurobipy `tupledict` of demand, formatted `tupledict(origin, destination) = demand`.
 You can also add the demand one-by-one or edit existing demand with the `set_demand()` method.
 All of these will be used as inputs to the main script.

 *Note:* If you would like to display your network, you can give each node a location when creating the `DiGraph`.
-In a future version I will create a function to plot the map and the selected lines within it.
+In the `networkx` documentation there are instructions on how to create this position dictionary, usually named `pos`.

 ### Run